-A.17 update-Bring work tree in sync with repository
+A.20 update-Bring work tree in sync with repository

-- update [-ACdflPpR] [-I name] [-j rev [-j rev]] [-k kflag] [-r tag|-D date] [-W spec] files...
+- update [-ACdflPpR] [-I name] [-j rev [-j rev]] [-k kflag] [-r tag[:date] | -D date] [-W spec] files...

 - Requires: repository, working directory.

 - Changes: working directory.

 After you've run checkout to create your private copy of source from the common repository, other developers will continue changing the central source.
 From time to time, when it is convenient in your development process, you can use the update command from within your working directory to reconcile your work with any revisions applied to the source repository since your last checkout or update.
+Without the -C option, update will also merge any differences between the local copy of files and their base revisions into any destination revisions specified with -r, -D, or -A.

-A.17.1 update options
+A.20.1 update options

-These standard options are available with update (see Section A.5 [Common options], page 90, for a complete description of them):
+These standard options are available with update (see Section A.5 [Common options], page 96, for a complete description of them):

 - -D date Use the most recent revision no later than date.
 This option is sticky, and implies '-P'.
-See Section 4.9 [Sticky tags], page 38, for more information on sticky tags/dates. - -f Only useful with the '-D date' or '-r tag' flags.
+See Section 4.9 [Sticky tags], page 42, for more information on sticky tags/dates. - Only useful with the '-D' or '-r' flags.
 If no matching revision is found, retrieve the most recent revision (instead of ignoring the file). - -k kflag Process keywords according to kflag.
-See Chapter 12 [Keyword substitution], page 75.
+See Chapter 12 [Keyword substitution], page 79.
 This option is sticky; future updates of this file in this working directory will use the same kflag.
 The status command can be viewed to see the sticky options.
-See Appendix B [Invoking CVS], page 123, for more information on the status command. - -1 Local; run only in current working directory.
-See Chapter 6 [Recursive behavior], page 51. - -P Prune empty directories.
-See Section 7.5 [Moving directories], page 57. - -p Pipe files to the standard output.
+See Appendix B [Invoking CVS], page 139, for more information on the status command. - -1 Local; run only in current working directory.
+See Chapter 6 [Recursive behavior], page 55. - -P Prune empty directories.
+See Section 7.5 [Moving directories], page 61. - -p Pipe files to the standard output. - -R Update directories recursively (default).
+See Chapter 6 [Recursive behavior], page 55.

-- -R Update directories recursively (default).
-See Chapter 6 [Recursive behavior], page 51. - -r rev Retrieve revision/tag rev. This option is sticky, and implies '-P'.
-See Section 4.9 [Sticky tags], page 38, for more information on sticky tags/dates.
+Retrieve the revisions specified by tag or, when date is specified and tag is a branch tag, the version from the branch tag as it existed on date.
+This option is sticky, and implies '-P'.
+See Section 4.9 [Sticky tags], page 42, for more information on sticky tags/dates.
+Also see Section A.5 [Common options], page 96.